sojs-coder/forge/docs/api/Part.md

 -   `name: string`
     A human-readable name for the part, used for debugging and for accessing children by name.

--   `children: { [id: string]: Part }`
-    An object (dictionary/map) containing all direct children of this part, indexed by their `name`.
-This allows for quick access to a specific child.

 -   `childrenArray: Part[]`
     An array containing all direct children, preserving the order in which they were added.
 This is used for iterating through children during the update loop.